sidiwu/SSurvNN/README.md

 The "datasets" folder contains two sub-folders:

-- **real_datasets** folder: A folder containing two real datasets, metabric.csv & gbsg.csv, used for real applications.
+- folder **real_datasets** : A folder containing two real datasets, metabric.csv & gbsg.csv, used for real applications.

-- **sim_datasets** folder: A folder containing 12 .RData files, with each file being a simulated dataset.
+- folder **sim_datasets**: A folder containing 12 .RData files, with each file being a simulated dataset.
 Files starting with "sim_prop" are for Scenario 1: proportional & linear; Files starting with "sim_nonlinear" are for Scenario 2: proportional & nonlinear; Files starting with "sim_nonprop" are for Scenario 3: nonproportional & nonlinear.
 "N500" and "N5000" indicate that the simulated datasets are in size of 500 and 5000, respectively, while "censor0.3" and "censor0.6" indicate that the datasets have approximate 30% and 60% censoring individuals, separately.